giojacuzzi/few-shot-transfer-learning-bioacoustics/README.md

 pip install -r requirements.txt
 ```

-This installs all required dependencies.
+This installs all required dependencies, including a custom fork of BirdNET (version 2.4) with additional tools for model training and development.
 For troubleshooting reference, see setup instructions for [BirdNET-Analyzer](https://github.com/kahst/BirdNET-Analyzer).

 ## Contents
 - `data` – data associated with the study area and monitoring project
 - `models` - files for source, target, and ensemble models, including associated class labels lists
 - `src` – all source code for data annotation, processing, and analysis
-    - `figures` – R scripts to generate figure plots and visualizations
+    - `figures` – R scripts to generate figure plots and data visualizations
     - `gui` – supporting files for the GUI
     - `misc` – helper modules and logging
     - `perf` – functions for calculating raw sample and site level performance metrics
-    - `submodules` – repository dependencies (an customized fork of BirdNET-Analyzer)
+    - `submodules` – repository dependencies (a customized fork of BirdNET-Analyzer)

 ## Audio classification with BirdNET and/or custom model
 Run `src/process_audio.py` to process predictions for a given directory or file with a particular model.
 Show arguments with `python src/process_audio.py -h`, or see documentation within the script itself.